-Grant requests can range between $1,500 and $5,000.
+Grant requests can range up to $3,000.
 Students are advised to apply for multiple sources of funding, as the Student Creativity Grant can fund only the parts of the project that align with the SCG mission.

 Student Creativity Grants provide seed funding for new artistic ventures and should not be considered a source of continued funding.
 A request for renewed support of a project previously supported via a Student Creativity Grant is unlikely to be successful unless the proposal introduces a significant change or addition to the project.